-After recently deciding to diversify into government, a highly innovative order fulfillment company hired us in 2014 to serve as their government sales team.
+After recently deciding to diversify into government, a highly innovative order fulfillment company hired us to serve as their government sales team.
 Company leadership was familiar enough with government contracting to understand the massive information barriers they would have to overcome, and chose to outsource the effort to maximize their leadership team on their core functions.

 Our team was quickly impressed at the substantial infrastructure our client had in place.
 Their early investment in technology and their leadership team resulted in advanced reporting and real-time customized dashboards for their Fortune 500 client base.
 With sophisticated process flows and standard operating procedures to support them, they had been steadily growing their commercial business over the course of 20 years.
 Despite these successes, our biggest challenge in helping them enter the government space would clearly be developing their past performance – a critical risk mitigation tool when communicating with federal contracting officers.

 JetCo’s capture and proposal management teams met with the leadership team to understand the ideal opportunities – both from a size and functional perspective.
 Then, we evaluated their commercial sector past performance to identify topics or industries that would resonate with public sector evaluators.
 (For example, their strong footprint in the health and beauty market made us target human service / health related agencies.)